 Pizza is just pizza, right?
 Wrong!
 I’m always amazed at how it can be so different in each place you go when all it really is is just three simple ingredients.
-On this list are 14 places that I’ve eaten at and loved and In no particular order, here’s the ultimate guide to London’s best pizza places.
+On this list are 15 places that I’ve eaten pizza at in London and loved.
+In no particular order, here are London’s best pizza places.

 Price: £3.95 – £6.50